Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 \subsection{Model Implementation and Estimation}

 The model we described in Section \ref{sec:Model} is set up as a standard Markov decision process (MDP), which can be solved by a simple backward induction procedure \citep{Puterman.1994,White.1993,Rust.1994}.
 In the final period $T$, there is no future to consider, and the optimal action is choosing the alternative with the highest immediate utility in each state.
-With the decision rule for the final period, we can determine all other optimal decisions recursively.\footnote{We use our group's open-source research code \textit{respy} \citep{Gabler.2020b} that allows for the flexible specification, simulation, and estimation of EKW models.
-Detailed documentation of our software and its numerical components is available at \url{http://respy.readthedocs.io}.}\\
+With the decision rule for the final period, we can determine all other optimal decisions recursively.\footnote{We use an open-source research code \textit{respy} \citep{Gabler.2020b} that allows for the flexible specification, simulation, and estimation of EKW models.
+Detailed documentation of this software and its numerical components is available at \url{http://respy.readthedocs.io}.}

-We use the method of simulated moments \citep{Pakes.1989, Duffie.1993} to estimate the 61 parameters $\bm{\hat{\theta}}$ of the model for each ability group, i.e., a total of $61 \times 3 = 183$ parameters.
-Equation \ref{Criterion function} shows our criterion function.
+\paragraph{Implementation} We use the method of simulated moments \citep{Pakes.1989, Duffie.1993} to estimate the parameters $\bm{\hat{\theta}}$ of the model for each ability group.
+Equation \eqref{Criterion function} shows our criterion function.
 We select the parameterization for our analysis that minimizes the weighted squared distance between our specified set of moments computed on the observed $\bm{M_D}$ and the simulated data $\bm{M_S(\theta)}$.
-We weigh the moments with a diagonal matrix $\bm{W}$ that contains the variances of the observed moments \citep{Altonji.1996} and use a global version of the BOBYQA algorithm \citep{Powell.2009} for the derivative-free optimization of the criterion function \citep{Cartis.2019}.
-We simulate a sample of $50,000$ individuals based on the candidate parameterizations of the model.
+We weigh the moments with a diagonal matrix $\bm{W}$ that contains the variances of the observed moments \citep{Altonji.1996} and use the \textit{estimagic} package \citep{Gabler.2022} for the optimization of the criterion function.\footnote{We use a global version of the BOBYQA algorithm within the package \citep{Powell.2009}.} We simulate a sample of $100,000$ individuals based on the candidate parameterizations of the model.